-- The installed capacity and committed generation projects in the short term 2023-2028 is enough to satisfy the annual growing demand and reserve margin requirement. - No additional imports beyond this year, as there is more than enough domestic capacity to satisfy the existing national demand, but wheeling through regional interconnection might change this pattern. - Total installed capacity of thermal (diesel) powered plants remains at 28.80 MW20 throughout the planning horizon. - Excess capacity of about 30 MW exists that can be used for battery charge/discharge or for export adds to domestic demand and significantly increases potential company earnings.
+- The installed capacity in the short term 2024-2030 is enough to satisfy the annual growing demand and reserve margin requirement. - No imports beyond this year, as there is more than enough domestic capacity to satisfy the existing national demand. - Total installed capacity of thermal (diesel) powered plants remains at 28.80 MW throughout the planning horizon. - Excess capacity of about 30 MW exists that can be used for battery charge/discharge or for export adds to domestic demand and significantly increases potential company earnings.

-Figure 8 shows the evolution of total installed capacity of generation supply technologies on the Rwandan grid.
+Figure 10 shows the evolution of total installed capacity of generation supply technologies on the Rwandan grid.